-Jewish Overnight Summer Camping
+Jewish Overnight Summer Camp Scholarship

-You can afford Jewish Summer Camp!
+You Can Afford Jewish Summer Camp!

 Additional assistance is available:

-• The Harold Grinspoon Foundation: First time campers can apply for 50% of the cost of camp up to $1,500.
+• The Harold Grinspoon Foundation: First-time campers can apply for 50% of the cost of camp up to $1,500.
 Returning campers can apply for 50% of the cost of camp up to $1,000.

-• Most area congregations provide tuition assistance.
+• Some area congregations provide tuition assistance.

 If a family still needs help after applying for all sources of funding please call the Federation.